II. Epidemiology

 -

-Chlamydia trachomatis testing
+Chlamydia Trachomatis testing

 - Nasal Swab for Chlamydia Direct Fluorescence Antibody (low Test Sensitivity) OR

-- Chlamydia DNA Probe or NAAT (not FDA approved for nasopharyngeal swab, but better Test Sensitivity)
+- Not FDA approved for nasopharyngeal swab (but better Test Sensitivity)

 VII.
 Differential Diagnosis